Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Good luck to you guys (and all of us ;) )

-Restorer almost 15 years ago
+Restorer over 15 years ago

 Restorer